mihaela-mab/IntroductionToRobotics/LaboratoryHomework/README.md

 f.
 Arduino <br/>
 g.
 Connector cable <br/>
 The passive buzzer detects a knock and, after 5 seconds (time is measured with millis() function), the actvive one emits a sound with tone  of 2500.
 The sound stops after pushing the button.

+digitControlWithJoystick

+Hardware components needed: <br/>
+a.
+1 * 4 digit 7-segment display<br/>
+b.
+1 * joystick<br/>
+c.
+Resistors<br/>
+d.
+Wires<br/>
+e.
+Arduino<br/>
+f.
+Connector cable<br/>
+The joystick controls each digit as it follows:<br/>
+  -On the X-axis, we represent which digit we select by lightning up the decimal point;<br/>
+  -On the Y-axis, we modify the value of the digit, taking in consideration the last digit that was represented on that segment;<br/>
+  -By pressing the button, we lock/unlock a digit.